Skip to main content

 But when it is missing, everything becomes harder to trust.

 Data mapping makes systems speak the same language.
-It connects different sources, transforms inconsistent structures, validates the output, and loads clean data into a unified model.
+It connects different sources, defines field relationships, preserves meaning, supports transformation, validates output, and helps clean data reach the systems that need it.

 Without it, data may still move.